stridecolossus/JOVE/panama.md

 * Refactoring of JOVE types that are explicitly dependant on native pointers (namely the `Handle` class).

-* Implementation of replacements for the basic types to support the framework: strings, by reference types, enumerations.
+* Implementation of replacements for basic types neeeded to support the framework: strings, by-reference types and enumerations.

-* Refactoring of the Vulkan API in terms of the new framework.
+* Refactoring of the native libraries in terms of the new framework.

+* A temporary hack to remove GLFW device polling.

-This 'big bang' approach should (hopefully) get the code to a point where it compiles but will certainly not run.
+This 'big bang' approach should (hopefully) get the refactored JOVE code to a point where it compiles but will certainly not run.

 The plan is then to iteratively reintroduce each JOVE component to a new demo application and refactor accordingly.
-As already noted Vulkan is very front-loaded with complexity, so additional framework support will be implemented as required for each component.
+As already noted, Vulkan is very front-loaded with complexity, so additional framework support will be implemented as required for each component.

 ## Framework